snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

   --sock    <socket-path>   Socket path for virtio-user interfaces
 ```

-The example below use static next-hop resolution so a VM is not needed.
+The example below uses static next-hop resolution, so a VM is not needed.
 This
 setup is useful to test a lwAFTR data-plane.

 **snabbvmx-lwaftr-xe0.cfg**